 Click here for information about course dates and costs.

-For people who have just (maximum 3 weeks ago) adopted a shelter dog or rescued him/her from abroad.
-This service gives you advice and support from the time the dog has arrived at your home, during the 6-week adjustment period before he can participate in a group course.
+For people who are adopting a rehomed adult dog (from the shelter, from abroad, from the street, from the countryside, etc.).
+You can start the traject at any time between 3 weeks before the dog’s arrival and 3 weeks after the dog’s arrival.
+This service gives you advice and support from the moment time the dog has arrived at your home, during the 6-week adjustment period before he can participate in a group course.

 Dogs who have just been adopted need some time to adjust before they are put through group training lessons.
 They first need to get comfortable with their new life, and joining a group course straight away would be overwhelming, which can lead to later behaviour problems.